-The best slow-feed dog bowl
+Best slow-feed dog bowl

 Cost of slow-feed dog bowls

-Most slow-feed dog bowls cost somewhere between $10-$35, depending on size, design, material and overall quality.
+Most slow-feed dog bowls cost somewhere between $10 and $35, depending on the size, design, material and overall quality.

 Slow-feed dog bowl FAQ